 - 48. Dr Iles testified about the difference between ante mortem and post-mortem specimens.
 The former are taken during life, generally from patients who were admitted to hospital and survived for some hours or days after the initial insult, while the latter are taken from those patients who did not make it to hospital or were only admitted briefly so that there was not the time or exigency to take admission blood specimens.
 Furthermore, her evidence was that IgE is a relatively large molecule that is stable during the post-mortem period and thought to be a reliable indicator of IgE levels during life. - 49.
-Prof Douglass is an immunologist and respiratory physician engaged by the Court to provide an independent expert opinion in relation to Hope's death as well as the deaths of the other nine Victorians.
-Prof Douglass provided a written report with several appendices and a copy of her curriculum vitae, all of which were included in the coronial brief, and was the first witness to give evidence at the inquest. - 50.
+In terms of the significance of IgE and RAST testing, Dr Iles testified that IgE levels tend to be elevated (relevantly) in atopic individuals, that is those who tend to be allergic and that RAST testing indicates sensitivity to a particular allergen.
+Otherwise she deferred to the evidence of Professor Jo Anne Douglass. - 50.
+Professor Jo Anne Douglass (Prof Douglass) is an immunologist and respiratory physician engaged by the Court to provide an independent expert opinion in relation to Mr La's death as well as the deaths of the other nine Victorians.
+Prof Douglass provided a written report with several appendices and a copy of her curriculum vitae, all of which were included in the coronial brief, and was the first witness to give evidence at the inquest. - 51.
 Prof Douglass explained that IgE is one class of five of the protein antibodies that are produced to defend the body against foreign infections and other things.
 IgE is the particular hallmark of allergic reactions and can be measured in total, as well as in relation to the component of IgE which is specifically directed to one allergen.
 About 46% of people will produce IgE to common environmental substances.
 In Victoria, these are most commonly house dust mites and rye grass pollen.
-According to Prof Douglass, IgE varies in the normal population from 0 to 120 international units per litre, reflected in the relevant testing reference range of 0-120kU/L. It is very common for IgE to be elevated in those with allergic disease.
-Common levels expected with hay fever or asthma are within the range of 200-300kU/L and in the thousands for someone with eczema.
+According to Prof Douglass, IgE varies in the normal population from 0 to 120 international units per litre, reflected in the relevant testing reference range of 0-